 Finally, there is a widespread culture of visiting shopping malls, particularly in the more religiously devout countries where alcohol is prohibited.
 Ecommerce offers convenience and value, but it’s hardly a family leisure activity like visiting a mall with a huge range of shops and other attractions.

 Looking at the development of online marketplaces in the Middle East, Turkey stands out from the rest.
-The top three marketplaces – Trendyol, n11 and GittiGidiyor – have combined monthly visits of 204 million and are each used almost exclusively by Turkish shoppers.
+The top three marketplaces – Trendyol, Hepsiburada and n11 – have combined monthly visits of 340 million and are each used almost exclusively by Turkish shoppers.
+Another Turkish marketplace, GittiGidiyor, follows in fifth place with 33 million visits per month.

-Finally, Jumia, an African marketplace but founded and headquartered in Germany, has 6.2 million monthly visitors from Egypt.
+Next is Jumia, an African marketplace but founded and headquartered in Germany, with 3.7 million monthly visitors from Egypt.
 As a marketplace that is distinctly African in scope, it seems unlikely that it will expand into the Arabian Peninsula.
 It does, however, underline the unique nature of the Middle East, spanning three continents from Europe at the western end of Turkey through Asia and into Africa.

 Trendyol in Turkey